 Why ceramics?
 Ceramics had much to teach.
 For example, I saw that when clay was first formed in the mold, it was delicate and easily marred or spoiled.
-In this state, its identity was tenuous, and it could still be returned to slip (liquid clay), to be poured and formed anew.
+In that state, its identity was tenuous, and it could still be returned to slip (liquid clay), to be poured and formed anew.

 However, once fired in the kiln, it was forever established, not only in its form, but also in its nature, never to be reversed.
 This was the effect of fire upon it.

 I also saw that a piece could go through several firings, and the more firings, the greater the beauty and value.
 There are pieces, for example, that are fired to establish strength, then fired again with a glaze for beauty and utility, at which stage they might remain, or they can be adorned with gold and fired once more, this time at a lower temperature, yet adding much more beauty and value.

 There are many truths expressed in ceramics, as is true of many things.